kristinatonnessen/edu-gate-norway-spruce/README.md

 # Edu-gate

-This project is titled Edugate.
-The idea behind this project centers around providing result management system to schools expecially high school in Nigeria
+Edugate is a result management system tailored to meet the needs of high schools in Nigeria.

 ---